silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

       - **Explanation**: This code demonstrates how developers can decode the data sent to the `beforeAction` or `afterAction` hook using the `Hook` library.
 The `switchCollateralDecode` function simplifies access to the `msg.sender` field, enabling developers to apply pre- and post-collateral switch logic as needed.
 ---

-# Flash Loan Function Hook Actions
+# Flash Loan function hook actions

 - **Action**: `Hook.FLASH_LOAN` (beforeAction and afterAction)
   - **Context**: This hook is invoked during flash loan operations, allowing actions to be taken before and after the flash loan logic is executed.
 Flash loans involve borrowing assets without collateral and without changing the Silo state, provided that the loan is repaid within the same transaction, along with a fee.